Julien-R44/bentocache/docs/content/docs/options.md

 Note that in some cases, like when you use [Grace Periods](./grace_periods.md), errors will not be thrown, even if this option is set to `false`.
 Since this is the whole point of grace periods.

-### `earlyExpiration`

-Default: `undefined`

-Levels: `global`, `store`, `operation`

-Percentage of the TTL (between 0 and 1) that corresponds to the moment from which bentocache should launch a background refresh of your key.
-For example, if your TTL is `10m`, and your `earlyExpiration` is `0.8`, then a background refresh will be launched when the key is requested and there is less than 2 minutes of TTL remaining.

 ### `gracePeriod`

 Default `undefined`